 Location

 Height above Sidewalk (min.)
 4 feet

 Number of Signs 1 per Tenant

-- b.
-Standards - i.
-Display cases must be attached to the facade or wall of a recessed storefront entrance. - ii.
+- Display cases must be attached to the FACADE or wall of a recessed storefront entrance. - ii.
 Display cases may be internally or externally illuminated.

 18. Vertical Blade / Banner Sign